Life Changes After A Serious Injury

 Should I seek medical treatment after an auto accident?

 You should always seek medical treatment after a car accident, even if you appear fine initially.
-A doctor can review your condition and look for hidden injuries, like never damage or a traumatic brain injury and help you get life-saving treatment.
+A doctor can review your condition and look for hidden injuries, like nerve damage or a traumatic brain injury and help you get life-saving treatment.
 The resulting medical report can also aid you in your compensation claim.

 Should I talk to the insurance company after an accident?